veksh/ansible-esxi/README.md

 - some helper filter plugins to simplify working with ESXi shell commands output
     - `split`: split string into a list
     - `todict`: convert a list of records into a dictionary, using specified field as a key
+- example playbook to update ESXi host with offline bundle (`update_esxi.yaml`)
 - helper script to get vault pass from macOs keychain (`get_vault_pass.esxi.sh`)

-Configuration and mode of application of components are described below in more detail.

 # `hostconf-esxi` role

-This role takes care of many aspects of standalone ESXi server configuration, namely
+This role takes care of many aspects of standalone ESXi server configuration like

 - ESXi license key (if set)
 - host name, DNS servers
 - NTP servers, enable NTP client, set time
+- users
-- users (create missed, remove extra ones), assign random passwords to new users (and store them in `creds/`), make SSH keys persist across reboots, grant DCUI rights
+    - create missed, remove extra ones
+    - assign random passwords to new users (and store in `creds/`)
+    - make SSH keys persist across reboots
+    - grant DCUI rights
+- portgroups on vSwitch0
-- portgroups (create missed, remove extra ones) on vSwitch0, assign specified tags to them
+    - create missed, remove extra
+    - assign specified tags
 - block BPDUs from guests
+- datastores
+    - partition specified devices if required
+    - create missed datastores
-- datastores (create missed, and rename empty ones with wrong names) on specified devices (partition them if required)
+    - rename empty ones with wrong names
 - autostart for specified VMs (optionally disabling it for all others)
 - logging to syslog server; lower `vpxa` and other noisy components logging level from default `verbose` to `info`